uptonking/note4yaoo/lib-editor-slate-issues-stars.md

 - `Transforms.setSelection(editor: Editor, props: Partial<Range>)`;
   - Set new properties on an active selection.
   - Since the value is a `Partial<Range>`, **this method can only handle updates to an existing selection**.
-  - If there is no active selection the operation will be void.
+  - If there is no active selection, the operation will be void.
   - Use `select` if you'd like to create a selection when there is none.

 - Found a work around for this issue thanks to a kind developer on slack channel.
 Writing here in case anybody needs it.